egienvalue/Embedded_Interview/Embedded_C.md

 A volatile variable is one that can change unexpectedly.
 Consequently, the compiler can make no assumptions about the value of the variable.
 In particular, the optimizer must be careful to reload the variable every time it is used instead of holding a copy in a register.
 Examples of volatile variables are:

 - Non-automatic variables referenced within an interrupt service routine.
 A global or static variable used in an interrupt will appear to change unexpectedly at the task level, so the volatile keyword is needed to inform the compiler that this will happen.

 - Variables shared by multiple tasks in a multi-threaded application
 - Hardware registers in peripherals (for example, status registers)

+Every time the code encountered the volatile variable, the program will take the value of the given volatile variable from the main memory every time it encounters
 ```c++

 uint8_t volatile * p_ledreg = 0x10000000;